ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 You start to implement some feature in your project.
 At the beginning, it looks very simple and innocent.
 But as you get in, few obstacles appear.
-You try to overcome them - and find new and new ones.
+You try to overcome them - and find new and new ones!
 Suddently it appears that your simple task has grown in size for **multiple** times.

 ## Welcome to the _fractal trap_!